bjorn3/bjorn3.github.io/_posts/2021-01-07-progress-report-dec-2020.md

 #### SIMD

 Many vendor intrinsics remain unimplemented.
-The new portable SIMD project will however likely exclusively use platform intrinsics or which there are much fewer compared to the LLVM intrinsics used to implement all vendor intrinsics in `core::arch`.
+The new portable SIMD project will however likely exclusively use platform intrinsics of which there are much fewer compared to the LLVM intrinsics used to implement all vendor intrinsics in `core::arch`.
 In addition platform intrinsics are architecture independent, so they only have to be implemented once.

 * issue [#171](https://github.com/bjorn3/rustc_codegen_cranelift/issues/171): std::arch SIMD intrinsics